Challenge facts and figures

 There is a perception among some that early Challengers were tougher than the present day crop.
 This may be fuelled by the fact that total retirements were lower in the earlier years but so were entry numbers.
 As a percentage 4 out of the 5 highest rates of retirement were in the 80s.
 So the current bunch should also be applauded for their mental and physical toughness too!

-- Our oldest Challenger was Jim Taylor who at the age of 91 completed his 20th crossing in 2014.
+Our oldest Challenger was Jim Taylor who completed his 20th crossing in 2014 at the age of 91.
 He walked solo and wild camped every night.
 Sadly Jim died the following year.
 He took the record from Jack Griffiths who crossed for the eleventh time in 1990 at the age of 90 and lived to the grand age of 104.

 The lower age for entry is 18 and several teenagers have completed crossings.
 In 2014 we had an age range from 19 to 91 – a span of 72 years which we suspect few other events can surpass.